 Caramel Covered Coconut Pretzel Cookies are sweet and salty, chewy and crunchy.
 Definitely one of my all-time favorite cookie creations!
-I first posted this recipe in 2016 when it became an instant hit in our home.

 Last night I was in the mood for a cookie.
 But wanted to make something new and out of the ordinary.
 I looked in the pantry.
 Found some coconut and caramel.
 Walked out of the pantry and started to snack on a pretzel just as I was thinking about the missing third ingredient.
 Boom.
 That’s how ABK’s Caramel Covered Coconut Pretzel Cookies was born.